Kate O'Regan: Early life

 O'Regan was born in Liverpool, England, into a large Catholic family of Irish immigrants.
 She moved to Cape Town when she was seven.
-Her mother was a dentist from a "very political household"; her father was a doctor who became active in poor Catholic communities and those subjected to forced removals.
+Her mother was a dentist and her father was a doctor.

-O'Regan studied at the University of Cape Town from 1975 to 1980, earning a BA and LLB.
+O'Regan studied at the University of Cape Town from 1975 to 1980, earning a B.A. and LL.B.
 She was taught briefly by Arthur Chaskalson, who had recently founded the Legal Resources Centre, and ran UCT's legal aid project, working with Mahomed Navsa of the University of the Western Cape.
 After earning an LLM from the University of Sydney, she returned to South Africa and began her articles of clerkship at Bowman Gilfillan.
 She stayed on at Bowman for two years under John Brand, specialising in labour law and land rights and representing COSATU, NUM, NUMSA and the Black Sash.

 In 1985, O'Regan went to London to do a PhD at the London School of Economics on interdicts restraining strikes.
 On her return to South Africa in 1988, she worked at the Labour Law Unit and then became an associate professor at the University of Cape Town.
 She was a founder member of the Law, Race and Gender Research project and the Institute for Development Law at UCT; advised the African National Congress (of which she was a non-active member from 1991) on land claims legislation, working with Geoff Budlender, Aninka Claassens and Derek Hanekom; and served as a trustee of the Legal Resources Centre Trust.
 She co-edited No Place to Rest: Forced Removals and the Law in South Africa and contributed to A Charter for Social Justice: A Contribution to the South African Bill of Rights Debate.